Mikejo5000/vsts-docs-pr/docs/work/track/build-test-integration.md

 <td><p>Product build number that incorporates the code or fixes a bug.</p>
 <p>Reference name=Microsoft.VSTS.Build.IntegrationBuild, Data type=String</p>
 <blockquote>
 **Note:** You can also use the **Integrated in build** link type to link a work item to a build.
-This link type is available from VSTS and only work with the current build processes (not XAML builds).
+This link type is available from Azure Codex and only work with the current build processes (not XAML builds).
 </blockquote>
 </td>
 <td>All</td>